nbiish/giizhendam-aabajichiganan-mcp/README.md

 ## ᐴ WAAWIINDAMAAGEWIN ᔔ [OVERVIEW] ◈──◆──◇──◆──◈

-This project implements a Model Context Protocol (MCP) server that provides various AI-powered tools for developers and decision-makers.
-It serves as a bridge between different AI models and provides specialized tools for code assistance, financial analysis, and collaborative decision simulation.
+This project implements a Model Context Protocol (MCP) server that provides multi-agent CLI orchestration for developers and decision-makers.
+It serves as a bridge between different AI models and external CLI agents, and provides specialized tools for financial analysis and collaborative decision simulation.

-The server includes interfaces to guide the use of aider CLI for AI pair programming and the Gemini API for specialized simulations, all within a secure TypeScript implementation.
+The server includes a multi-agent orchestrator tool (`orchestrate_agents`) that loads CLI agents from `CLI_AGENTS_JSON` or `llms.txt`, uses Gemini 2.5 Pro via OpenRouter to decide between sequential or parallel execution, executes the agents, and synthesizes a consolidated markdown report.

 <div align="center">
 ◈──◆──◇─────────────────────────────────────────────────◇──◆──◈